Hardest-hit China, South Korea count 767 new virus cases

 Major gatherings around the world were eyed warily, with schools closing, churches moving services online, food deliveries booming and many business conferences and sporting events canceled.
 Looming largest of all are the Olympic Games, whose opening ceremonies are scheduled for July 24 in Tokyo.
 Japan's top government spokesman said Olympics preparations would proceed and the games would go on as planned.

 After many countries restricted travel from China to try to prevent the illness from spreading, China itself is now heavily regulating arrivals from abroad.
-State broadcaster CCTV reported South Koreans were being monitored after detecting fevers in five arrivals.
+State broadcaster CCTV reported South Koreans were being monitored after Chinese authorities detected fevers in five arrivals.

 China's National Health Commission is also investigating how a released prison inmate from Wuhan evaded strict travel bans and arrived in Beijing on Feb, 22 after developing a fever five days earlier.
 Hundreds of prisoners have been sickened by the virus, some likely infected because guards used the same bus station as workers at a pulmonary hospital.